zerodegress/RW-HPS/README.md

 [![](https://jitpack.io/v/RW-HPS/RW-HPS.svg)](https://jitpack.io/#RW-HPS/RW-HPS)
 ![](https://app.fossa.com/api/projects/git%2Bgithub.com%2FRW-HPS%2FRW-HPS.svg?type=shield)

-### **It is currently in KT rewriting status.
-Welcome to rewrite and submit pr**
+### **This project is written in Kotlin and still under developement.
+Please feel free to submit pull requests**

-## what is it?
+## About this project
-This is a server based on the Rusted Warfare .
-You can run it on any device that can run Java 11
+This is a Rusted Warfare game server.
+You can run it on any devices as long as it supports Java 11.

-### What can it do
+###
-You can do a lot of interesting things on this server
-It can do most of the things you can do in a normal game
-You can do what you can't do in the original game
+Despite most of the things you can do in a normal game, you can also do a lot of other things on this server.
+There's also a plugin framework which allows you to extend the functionality of this server.
+Furthermore, you can even implement your own protocol!
-You can also write plugin to expand the function of the server
-You can also customize your protocol implementation

 ## Statement
 ### All development is for learning, please do not use it for illegal purposes